Rescue of Bat 21 Bravo: Commandos cross lines

 Norris was left with only three Vietnamese commandos.
-During their search for Hambleton on the night of 12 April, they headed upriver more than 4 km, slipping through a massive NVA force.
+During their search for Hambleton on the night of 12 April, they headed upriver more than 4 km, slipping through a massive PAVN force.
 During the night, upon seeing the extremely large number of North Vietnamese forces, two of the commandos declined to advance further, saying they "refused to follow an American just to rescue an American".
 Norris convinced them to stay by persuading them that the only way they would get back to safety was to stay with the team.
 They cautiously searched the river shore for two more hours without success and reluctantly returned to their forward operating base to rest and hope they would be more successful the next night.
 Icke fixed Hambleton's position during the day so Norris could find him that night.

-On the night of 13 April, Norris didn't dare take the two ARVN soldiers who had faltered the night before.
+On the night of 13 April, Norris didn't dare take the two soldiers who had faltered the night before.
 He was prepared to go alone when Petty Officer Third Class Nguyễn Văn Kiệt volunteered to go with him.
 Norris bluntly told Nguyễn that he wasn't sure either one of them would return.
 They worked their way slowly upriver until they came upon an empty, destroyed village.
 They found clothing and an abandoned sampan.
 Nguyễn and Norris, who was slightly built, donned Vietnamese clothing and disguised themselves as fishermen.

 They rowed quietly up river, but even in the pitch dark and dense fog they could see large numbers of North Vietnamese soldiers and tanks on the shoreline.
-Stopping to check his map at one point, Norris suddenly realized that two NVA soldiers were sitting about 10 m away.
+Stopping to check his map at one point, Norris suddenly realized that two PAVN soldiers were sitting about 10 m away.
 However, they were asleep.
 Traveling upriver in the sampan, they broke out of the heavy fog and found themselves about 4 km from their starting point, under the Cam Lo bridge.
 They had passed Hambleton's position more than 30 minutes ago.
 Turning around, they worked their way south before putting ashore and began to search for Hambleton.

-They finally found him sitting in a clump of bushes, alive but partly delirious and extremely weakened, having eaten only four small ears of corn in 12 days and having lost 45 lb since his plane was shot down.
+They found him sitting in a clump of bushes, alive but partly delirious and extremely weakened, having eaten only four small ears of corn in 12 days and having lost 45 lb since his plane was shot down.
 He weighed only 128 lb.
 Sunrise was coming, and although Norris thought it best to wait until dark to return downriver, Hambleton needed to be evacuated immediately.
 Despite the risk, Norris and Nguyễn hid Hambleton in the bottom of the sampan, covered him with bamboo, and started downriver.